flare-labs-ltd/fasset-bots/README.md

 For testing we use hardhat with truffle.
 For the client-side bot implementation, ethers should/will be used, as it is both lightweight and powerful, so it can be intergrated into frontend.

 ## TODO
-- [ ] handle situations when dex reserves are smaller than swapping amounts.
+- [ ] handle situations when dex reserves are smaller than swapping amounts,
+- [ ] add UBA and Wei to Liquidator contract variables.